otrv4/otrv4/otrv4.md

 talking with each other.
 In those cases:

-* If a client implements OTRv4-standalone mode or OTRv4-interactive-only mode and a request for an OTRv3 conversartion arrives, reject this request.
+* If a client implements OTRv4-standalone mode or OTRv4-interactive-only mode and a request for an OTRv3 conversation arrives, reject this request.
-* If a client implements OTRv4-interactive-only mode and a request for an offline conversartion arrives, reject this request.
+* If a client implements OTRv4-interactive-only mode and a request for an offline conversation arrives, reject this request.

 Take into account, as well, that OTRv4' state machine will need to know the mode is working on when initialized.
 It will also need to take this mode into account